Charlie Bigham's: Inspiration

 He told Business Matters in 2012 his inspiration was: "Julian Metcalfe, founder of Prêt a Manger and Itsu: both businesses are built around fresh and well prepared food.
 I value Julian’s passion for producing thoughtfully made deli-style food using natural ingredients, which is very similar to our own ethos."

 Influence

 He tells the i paper: “I thought everything about ready meals was wrong.
 I love food, cooking and eating.
 I set this business up 25 years ago because busy people might not want to cook from scratch, but still want something of quality.”

 Charlie Bigham (Person)

-A screenshot of Charlie Bingham from his company's video in November 2022.
+A screenshot of Charlie Bigham from his company's video in November 2022.

 Charlie Bigham studied English Literature at the University of Edinburgh, before working as a management consultant at Andersen Consulting and ABL.
 He also owns the Derreen Estate in County Kerry, Ireland.

 In 2013, it was reported that Bigham had insured his senses of sight, smell, taste and touch for £12 million.
 Under the terms of the insurance policy, he was required to avoid dangers such as tasting hot chillies, piercing his tongue or looking directly at bright light.